 Carol’s brother and brother-in-law introduced the Hunters and asked Mr. Balch if they might use the corner of NE 85th Street for their Christmas tree sales in the month of December.
 Balch readily agreed, as he knew this would be an interesting and enjoyable neighborhood activity with no “down side” as the tree sales were only for one month and did not compete with anything else in the business district.
 In appreciation, the Hunters gave Balch a free Christmas tree for his own home at 6850 50th Ave NE.

-Incredibly, up until the 1950s three corners of the NE 85th Street intersection were still vacant, and Albert Balch had been able to acquire the properties from longtime owners who had not done any development.
+Incredibly, up until the 1950s three corners of the NE 85th Street intersection were still vacant except for one gas station, the Wedgwood Texaco.
+Albert Balch had been able to acquire the properties at the intersection from longtime owners who had not done any development.
 In the 1940s and 1950s the once-empty lots at the NE 85th to 86th Street intersections began to be built up with stores, banks and gas stations.

 The first business on the southeast corner of NE 85th Street was the Tradewell Grocery Store which opened in 1959.
 That year, the Hunters had to move their Christmas tree sales area southward on that block because of the space taken by Tradewell.
 Then the Sir Wedgwood (Wedgwood Broiler) was built, and the space for Hunter’s tree sales became even more constricted.

 Despite the problems of finding available space, all of this growth and development in the Wedgwood neighborhood in the 1950s made the Hunters even more interested in keeping a sales site there.
 Wedgwood boomed with young families who became loyal customers of the Hunter’s Christmas tree business.